noiseprotocol/noise_spec/noise.md

    any encrypted data unless they have also performed a DH between a "fresh" ephemeral private key and the remote public key.
-A "fresh" ephemeral private key is one that was created by processing an `"e"` token when sending a message (as opposed to an ephemeral private key passed in during initialization).
+A "fresh" ephemeral private key is one that was created by processing an `"e"` token when sending a message (as opposed to a "semi-ephemeral" private key passed in during initialization).

-Patterns failing the first check are obviously nonsensical.
+Patterns failing the first check are obviously nonsense.

 The second check outlaws redundant transmission of values to simplify implementation and testing.